AntPRams/Trip-Planner/README.md

 >3. _The purpose of this app is to find the cheapest route between the two cities that the user select and to show the total price in a label in the same page_:

 * This was the trickiest part.
 I already knew about the Dijktra's algorithm but I never had to implement it.
 I've tried some solutions made from scratch, but where some did work perfectly in other paths failed miserably.
-Then I stumble upon an Apple framework, `GameplayKit` that had an API to create graphs.
+Then I stumble upon an Apple framework, `GameplayKit`.
 So, with the help of [`GKGraph`](https://developer.apple.com/documentation/gameplaykit/gkgraph) i've managed to create a path calculator that was able to provide all the paths available between two given [nodes](https://developer.apple.com/documentation/gameplaykit/gkgraphnode).
-Then i only had to check which was the cheapest
+Then i only had to check which was the cheapest.

 >4. _Use coordinates available in the JSON to show the cheapest selected route on a map_: